funnelback/program-finder-meta/@documentation/template-search-previews.md

 If a client only has one type of document, it would make better sense to remove the search preview functionality from the default implementation and only show the organic results.
 The can be done using the following steps:

-* Remove extra searches configurations from the search package configurations.
+* Remove extra search configurations from the search package configurations.
-* Remove the references in the template
+* Remove extra search references from the in the template (simple.ftl)
 * Update the organic search results so that it is always displayed
 * Remove references in the collection and profile configurations
 * Remove or define new Tab facet